githubmasternoob/chatbot/README.md

-# Angular One on One Chat example
+# Angular One on One Chat example Feature

 This example shows how to build an anonymous one on one chat with Angular: